Nikhil-a29/ArduinoDAC/README.md

 Created by Nikhil Ajjarapu

-Acknowledgments: Thanks the Houck Group at Princeton University for the direction, the creators of OpenDacs.com for the initial list of hardware, and the Simon Group at University of Chicago for the initial code for the Arduino.
+Acknowledgments: Thanks to the Houck Group at Princeton University for the direction, the creators of OpenDacs.com for the initial list of hardware, and the Simon Group at University of Chicago for the initial code for the Arduino.

 ## Introduction/Overview